 About Me

-My work is at the intersection of science, technology and organizing and my services include writing, editing, event hosting, and media relations, including crisis communication.
-I'm currently doing communications work for Catalist, a leading progressive data utility, and consulting with several organizations and causes.
+I work at the intersection of science, technology and politics.
+My services include writing and editing — especially long-form reports — as well as message development, media relations, and crisis communication.
+I have a full time role at Catalist, a progressive data utility, and consult with several organizations and causes.

 Career Highlights